Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Anne Sexton and Her Kind
+Anne Sexton and a Summary of Her Kind

 Her Kind is a short poem which, although not directly confessional, deals with the nature of the woman's role in life and the alienation that can bring.
 It has strong imagery, like that from a fairytale, and hints at death and sexuality.

 Anne Sexton began writing poetry after suffering depression and was keenly aware of her different personas - she was a loving wife and mother as well as a performing poet, but her ongoing mental health issues forced her into very dark places from time to time.